|

 domestic possession in New Zealand and many

 other countries.
-The book has words and
+The book includes words and

-music (including chords) for 17 typical
+music for 17 typical

 parlour songs.